thayton/thayton.github.io/_drafts/scraping-by-example-json-data.md

 {% highlight python %}
 def soupify_form(self, soup, form_name):
-    #
+    '''
-    # Some of script contents throw off mechanize
+    Selecting a form with mechanize sometimes throws the error

-    # and it gives error 'ParseError: OPTION outside of SELECT'
+    'ParseError: OPTION outside of SELECT'

-    # So we soupify it to remove script contents
+    Running the form through BeautifulSoup seems to fix the issue
-    #
+    '''
     if not soup:
         soup = BeautifulSoup(self.br.response().read())